GurpritK/InkAndRead/README.md

 Similarly, users can navigate to books from their own profile.

 ### Footer

+In the footer, there are some quick links to the homepage, and the book collection page.
+There is a small description about the Ink&Read website, and social media links.
+Currently there are empty links which simply navigate to the hompages of the social media websites.

 ### Home-page

+The homepage displays a beautiful and inviting hero image which creates a warm, welcoming inviting for readers.
+Here you have some CTA buttons to 'explore books' or 'sign up' or 'log in', these update if the user is logged in.

+Below the hero section, there is a section for 'book of the week' which updates according to the most recent highly rated book.

+Near the bottom of the homepage, there is more information about the site and everything you can use the site for.
+This information is split and displayed in cards.

+### Book-collection-page

+The book collection page displays all the book included in the website in a grid display.
+Within each book grid/card, the book cover, book title, a truncated description of the book and author is visible.
+Additionally, a rating display for each book is also visible.
+It is possible to click on any book, and navigate to the book details page.

+### Book-detail-page

+The book detail page is where you can see the full description of each book, and also the other details like author and title.
+On this page, you will find the average rating of a book and reviews left by other users.
+Logged in users can also give a rating and submit a review.
+The reviews are only displayed after approval.
+If the logged in user has previously submitted either a review or rating, it can be updated or deleted from this page too.

+On this page, logged in users can add a book to their own wishlist, or mark a book as read.

+### User-profile-page

+Logged in users have their own member area, which they can navigate to directly from the navbar.
+The link is personalised with the user's name e.g. "Joe's Profile".
+Within the user profile, members can view their wishlist of books, and track their reading by viewing books they have marked as 'read'.

+This profile area can be further improved in the future by allowing users to directly manage their lists from this page.
+However, they can make changes to their lists by clicking on a book from the profile area, and toggling the 'add to wishlist' or 'mark as read' buttons.
+This change will automatically update and reflect in the user profile page.

 ### CRUD

 - Registered users can add a rating, update their rating and delete their rating for a book.
 When the user navigates the book page, they can also view the rating they submitted.
 When a user makes any of these changes, they are notified with an alert whether their action was successful.
-Each user is limited to one rating per book, and the option to 'update' their rating is available only.
+Each user is limited to one rating per book, and the option to 'update' their rating is available if a rating has already been submitted.

 - Registered users can create reviews, update their reviews and delete their reviews for a book.
 When the user submits or updates a review, it is sent for approval to the admin.
 The user is notified that their review has been submitted for approval.
 When a user deletes their review, this change is applied immediately and the review will no longer be seen on the page.
 All reviews from all users are visible on the book page.
 Each user is limited to one review per book, and the option to 'update' their review is available only.

-- To personalise the user experience further, registered users can navigate to a book page and 'favourite' a book.
-This will add the book to their favourites collection in their personal profile section.
-Users can easily 'unfavourite' a book by toggling the favourites button.
-The change is reflected immediately on the book page too, and a heart icon is filled or unfilled depending on the action (assuming they are logged in).
+- To personalise the user experience further, registered users can navigate to a book page and 'add to wishlist'.
+This will add the book to their wishlist in their personal profile page.
+Users can easily remove a book from their wishlist by toggling the button on the book page.
+The change is reflected immediately on the book details page and in the user profile page too.
 The user is notified for each action.
 This feature is available to logged in users only.

 - Similarly, as part of the personalised user experience, registered users can navigate to a book page and mark the book as 'read'.
 This will add the book to their 'read' books collection in their personal profile section.
-Users can easily mark the same book as 'unread' by toggling the 'read' button.
-The change is reflected immediately on the book page, and an icon is filled or unfilled depending on the action (assuming they are logged in).
+Users can easily mark the same book as 'unread' by toggling the 'read' button on the book details page.
+The change is reflected immediately on the book page.
 The user is notified for each action.
 This feature is available to logged in users only.

 ### Authentication-Authorisation